bayupw/avx-aws-firenet-pan-demo/README.md

 Please make sure you have:
 - Aviatrix Controller 6.6
 - AWS access accounts are onboarded.
+Variable for AWS access account is 'aws_account'

 ## Environment Variables